The Best Personal Credit Cards For Business Expenses

 For entrepreneurs who require flexibility in a credit card, the Chase Freedom Unlimited card is an ideal choice.
 It’s a flat-rate cash-back card, so there are no bonus categories — you get cash back on all purchases, and you are allowed great flexibility in how you redeem your rewards.

 The Chase Freedom Unlimited card has no annual fee, and you also get an introductory 0% APR for the first 15 months.
-(Unfortunately, there is a 3% foreign transaction fee.)
+This 0% intro APR applies to both purchases and balance transfers.
+Unfortunately, there is a 3% foreign transaction fee.

 Your redemption options continue from there.
 Beyond getting a statement credit or a direct deposit to your checking or savings accounts, you can also redeem your rewards by booking trips through Chase’s travel portal, which is great if your startup has you shuttling around.
 And if you use the Chase Freedom mobile app, you can redeem your rewards at certain participating stores.